Lots of giggling.

 Who was this person?

 It was the unofficial “define the relationship” spot on campus.
-I think most students, including myself, had used the gazebo for break ups or to reiterate “just friends” in other relationships.
+Most students, including myself, had used the gazebo for break ups or to reiterate “just friends” in other relationships.

 Right before dinner it was unusual to see anyone on The Greens.
 But he was sitting at the center table near the sidewalk so I wouldn’t miss him.
 Daniel usually wore a gentle expression with deep thought behind his eyes.
 That afternoon it was all directed at me.